10 Powerful Ways to Improve Focus and Concentration — Especially When Studying

 7. Eliminate Digital Distractions

-One of the biggest challenges to improve focus and concentration in the modern world is the constant barrage of digital distractions.
-Notifications, social media, and endless apps compete for your attention and can severely disrupt your study flow.
+One of the biggest barriers to improve focus and concentration is constant digital interruption.
+Notifications, social media, messages, and open tabs fragment attention and make deep study almost impossible.

 8. Train Your Mind with Meditation or Breathing Exercises